Fellowship in Neonatology

 Minimum fellowship admission requirements:

-Candidates will be considered eligible for trainee fellowship in the Child Neurology Fellowship Program if they have completed:
+Candidates will be considered eligible for trainee fellowship in the Neonatology Fellowship Program if they have completed:

 Demonstrate high level clinical skills and display an understanding of family engagement in the care of children with neurology conditions.

 Ability to be an effective team player and manager

 An organized learner with an appropriate training mindset

 Conduct daily ward rounds.
 Participate actively in all matters relating to patient care and contribute to decision-making during daily rounds, with assistance from the attending staff

 Review and examine patients consistently by performing such duties as taking case histories, conducting physical examinations, and ordering diagnostic laboratory and radiology studies in discussion with consultants.